-Paul Dujardin is the CEO and artistic director of the Centre for Fine Arts (BOZAR) in Brussels since 2002.
+Paul Dujardin is the CEO of the non-profit organisation Horizon 50-200.
+He was also artistic director of the Centre for Fine Arts (BOZAR) in Brussels.
 Under his direction the Centre has turned into an internationally recognised, multidisciplinary and interdisciplinary arts centre, offering a wide range of events, from concerts, to exhibitions, cinema, literature, theatre, dance performances or debates and workshops.

 As a passionate advocate of the European project, Paul Dujardin enabled BOZAR to become an essential and indispensable actor both in the European cultural cooperation and in the defence of cultural values in the European project.
 Paul Dujardin represents the Centre for Fine Arts of Brussels in various platforms, such as the European Concert Hall Organisation (ECHO), the International Society of Performing Arts (ISPA), the Réseau Européen de Musique Ancienne (R.E.M.A.) and ASEMUS – Asia-Europe Museum Network (since September 2010).
 He is also a Board member of the International Music Council (IMC) and a Vice-president of the European Festivals Association (EFA).
 In 2018 he was appointed a President of Europa Nostra Belgium.
 In 2016 he received the Lobby Award 2016 “Brussels Leader of the Year” for his work in re-energising Brussels.
 In 2020 Paul was awarded with an Austrian Cross of Honour for Science and Art 1st Class.